 Again, the operating pressure, mass, and velocity govern the characteristics of cushioning.
 Once ideal cushioning has been achieved, the application parameters must remain unchanged — otherwise, any variation would require cushioning energy to be readjusted.

-Phil O'Neill is Industrial Products Manager at Bosch rexroth Corp., Pneumatics Div., Lexington, Ky.
-For more information, visit www.rexrothpneumatics.com
+Phil O'Neill is Industrial Products Manager at Bosch Rexroth Corp., Pneumatics Div., Lexington, Ky.
+Bosch Rexroth Pneumatics is now Aventics; click here for more information.

 Click here to download a 12-page PDF detailing cylinder cushioning.